skyvers/skyve-dev-guide/_pages/working-with-content.md

 #### Retrieving content items in code

 Using the `getter` in code for the `content` attribute will return only the `id` of the content as a `String`, and not the content item itself.
-To retrieve the content item, Skyve provides `Ext.newContentManager()`.
+To retrieve the content item, Skyve provides `EXT.newContentManager()`.

 In the example of the Contact document above, the following code retrieves a byte array `byte[]` for the content item, and constructs a link to the item